tonypirate1121/idmtest/soapcall/README_soapcall.md

 # what can do
-This project can send soap call to a soap client whose password just update.
+This project can send soap call to a soap client when user password just update.